-Luis shares three reasons: low fish consumption, plenty provision of wild caught fish and risks of the aquaculture business.
+Luis shares three reasons: low fish consumption, plenty provision of wild-caught fish, and risks of the aquaculture business.

 Compared to other countries, he says, Argentina has a very low fish consumption rate.
 Between 5.7 to 8 kilos per habitant per year.
 “And most fish consumption is focused on coastal settlements.
-Truth is, due problems with distribution and cold chains, the product that makes it to mountain ranges and adjacent towns is not as fresh”.
+Truth is, due to problems with distribution and cold chains, the product that makes it to mountain ranges and adjacent towns is not as fresh”.

 Fisheries production is really high and represents a huge portion of foreign exchange income in the country.
 In 2019 they caught around 650.000 tones, 400.000 out of which are for export.
-“And our wild caught fish is high quality fish.
-High quality Hake, Sea Bream, Croakers, Squid, Prawns.
+“And our wild-caught fish is high-quality fish.
+High-quality Hake, Sea Bream, Croakers, Squid, Prawns.
 So we have low demand and consumption of products from aquaculture and when people have the desire to eat fish they consume a good product from fishing.
 Plus, our bovine production is one of the biggest, and that factor gives space to the third one, risks.”

 Risks are a really important factor.
 From an economical aspect, aquaculture has more rentability compared to agriculture activities.
 But considering internal fish consumption is low, most of whatever could be produced from aquaculture would need to be exported.
 The country has a huge economical instability and a lot of regulations.
-“So, if someone from traditional agricultural activities want to immerse in aquaculture, sees the economic risks, and says ‘no, is best if I stick to what I’ve been doing’.”
+“So, if someone from traditional agricultural activities wants to immerse in aquaculture, sees the economic risks, and says ‘no, is best if I stick to what I’ve been doing.”

 How much aquaculture product does Argentina have per year?

-Most production is small scale, artisanal, family based, for extremely local consumption. “for example, Pacu which is a native fish of ours, we have a total of 1100 tones per year.
+Most production is small scale, artisanal, family-based, for extremely local consumption. “for example, Pacu which is a native fish of ours, we have a total of 1100 tones per year.
 There’s not a lot of wild Pacu, since it has been overfished for decades and faced ecological challenges.
 So people resorted to aquaculture.
 There you have 2 big producers with 800 tones per year between them.
 280 other small producers are in charge of the other 300 tones”.

 All 1100 tones are for internal consumption.
 Even though it doesn’t seem like Argentina has an aquaculture industry, there are people producing.
-People have cows, pigs, sheep, and then they also have tanks and ponds for small scale fish production.
+People have cows, pigs, sheep, and then they also have tanks and ponds for small-scale fish production.